Access Grants from the Hartford Foundation

 Does your organization have a mission or project idea that contributes to the goal of dismantling structural racism in Greater Hartford?

-As part of our mission, the Hartford Foundation is taking significant steps to dismantle structural racism and achieve equity in social and economic mobility in Greater Hartford's Black and Latinx communities.
+As part of our mission, the Hartford Foundation is taking significant steps to dismantle structural racism and advance equity in social and economic mobility in Greater Hartford's Black and Latine communities.

 Access Grants are one way the Foundation is advancing this vision, providing awards of up to $50,000 to nonprofits and community organizations: